regular/ssb-cms/README.md

 ssb_appname=ssb-cms npm start
 ```

 This loads the configuration file at `~/.ssb-cms/config` and runs a web-server.
-Copy the URL to your borwser to get started.
+Copy the URL to your browser to get started.
 A bit of expectation management: It will fail.
 Keep reading!

 ## Authenticate

 `ssb-cms` is a "lite client", i.e. it solely consists of client-side code and communicates with sbot directly, without any custom back-end.
-However, sbot does not receive commands from unautorized parties just like that.
+However, sbot does not receive commands from unauthorized parties just like that.
 You need to create a key pair, store the private key and instruct `sbot` to listen to commands issued by your public key.

 The key pair was created when you first loaded the page.
 The public key should be displayed on screen, along with instructions of what to do: Insert the public key into `~/.ssb-cms/config`, into the `master` array.
 Stop and restart `sbot` to load the new config, then reload the page.
 This time the a connection to sbot should be established.